jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 #### Rockchip VPU

-Currently only the VPU on RK3588/3588S SoC is recommended.
+Currently, only the VPU on RK3588/3588S SoC is recommended.
 It can handle most common video codecs, including AV1 decode.

 Supported codecs are listed below: